 There are many gases that could be inside your Richmond residence.
-Natural gas and fumes that derive from home furniture, carpet and paints.
-None of these fumes are as threatening as carbon monoxide.
+Natural gas and fumes that derive from home furnishings, carpet and paints.
+None of them are as threatening as carbon monoxide.

 Why is Carbon Monoxide so Toxic?